Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 Furthermore, significant changes were performed to the efficiency computations.
 The main changes are the following:
 1) There was a bug in the python code regarding the expressions for the significant transit depth conditions in Eq.(50) and Eq.(57).
 The bug was fixed and the overall efficiency of both extended and secondary fluxes increased by ~2%.
 2) We introduced a third condition for the efficiency computation of extended, nominal and secondary centroid shifts (namely, Eq.(62), Eq.(65) and Eq.(68)).
 This third condition has to do directly with Eq.(36) , that we derived based on the hypothesis that centroid error should be significantly smaller than centroid shifts.
 However, we noticed that Eq.(36) didn't hold for some of the measurements.
 In particular, we noticed that we included in our results centroid shifts computed with secondary masks of just 1 pixel in size.
 Naturally, centroid shifts computed with 1-pixel secondary masks are obviously zero and therefore Eq.(36) no longer holds.
-Therefore, the condition that we added to Eq.(62), Eq.(65) and Eq.(68) is (Delta C > 10 sigma/sqrt(ntr td) where we used the corresponding values of Delta C and sigma for each mask) makes sure that centroid shifts are always bigger than the corresponding centroid errors.
+Therefore, the condition that we added to Eq.(62), Eq.(65) and Eq.(68)  (Delta C > 10 sigma/sqrt(ntr td), where we used the corresponding values of Delta C and sigma for each mask) makes sure that centroid shifts are always bigger than the corresponding centroid errors.
 When implementing this new condition to all the centroid metrics, the overall efficiency of the extended, nominal and secondary centroid shifts changed significantly.
 Now the extended centroids have an efficiency of ~87%, nominal centroids of ~83% and secondary centroids of ~75%.
 Due to this decrease in nominal, extended and secondary centroids efficiencies, secondary flux measurements are now the most efficient metric overall.

 c) Figure Y-axis Clarification: We have clarified that the y-axis shows "uncertainty in the centroid shift" (not raw noise), representing σ_centroid from Eq.
 (39) - the error in absolute centroid shift averaged over 1 hour and N_T cameras.